Transitioning from Military Service to the Civilian Workforce

 A Partnership with Veterans Green Jobs

 The CCC has numerous crews made up of young U.S. military veterans.
-Several crews are working directly with the U.S. Forest Service -- they're receiving training and hands-on work experience in forestry and firefighting skills.
+Several crews are working directly with the U.S. Forest Service -- they're receiving training and hands-on work experience in forestry and firefighting skills and fire hazard reduction work.

 Positions on all crews feature paid training and a living stipend.